Databases

 FLIPT_STORAGE_OBJECT_S3_POLL_INTERVAL="1m"

-# optional bucket prefix for locating flag state files
+# optional: bucket prefix for locating flag state files

 FLIPT_STORAGE_OBJECT_S3_PREFIX="production"

-# for non-AWS hosted S3
+# optional: for non-AWS hosted S3

 FLIPT_STORAGE_OBJECT_S3_ENDPOINT=http://localhost:9009

-In addition to these Flipt configuration parameters, credentials will also be required for Flipt to authenticate with the target object-store.
-These should be provided as environment variables to the Flipt server process:
+In addition to these Flipt configuration parameters, valid credentials will also be required for Flipt to authenticate with the target object store.

 AWS_ACCESS_KEY_ID=...